microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - jackspeak@3.4.3
  - jackspeak@4.0.1

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 # Blue Oak Model License